irimina/BuildComponentsReact/README.md

 #Sequence of lessons

+## 9 Passing Children
+How can you create a component that can accept children?
+Steps:
+ - create a new component named Alert.tsx
+ - to display an alert we get some code from bootstrap
+ - under DOCS we should find alerts   https://getbootstrap.com/docs/5.3/components/alerts/
+ - we can pass children to a component

+## 8 State vs Props

+state

+- refers to the data managed by the component
+- are similar to local variable and they can be changed

+props

+- input passed to a component
+- similar to function arguments
+- not changeable, read only

+## 7 Passing Functions via Props

+Something should happen after an item is selected; the user is directed to another page, etc

+## 6 Passing Data via Props

+How can we make a component reusable?
+Props, they are inputs to our components

 ## 5 Managing state

 - we tell React that state of a component will change over time